YetAnotherNerd/whatlastgenre/plugin/beets/README.md

     wlg:
         auto: yes

-If you didn't install wlg, make sure to have it in PYTHONPATH, for example
+If you didn't install wlg, make sure to have it in PYTHONPATH:

     export PYTHONPATH="~/git/whatlastgenre/:${PYTHONPATH}"